AdobeDocs/marketo.en/help/marketo/release-notes/current.md

 ## Announcements {#announcements}

-* **Marketo Sky Sunsetting**: On March 11th, Marketo Sky will no longer be available as we focus our resources on delivering the next-generation user experience.
+* **Marketo Sky Deprecation**: On March 11th, Marketo Sky will no longer be available as we focus our resources on delivering the next-generation user experience.
 In an effort to maintain access to functionality that is exclusive to Marketo Sky today, we are bringing Asset Expiration and Smart Campaign Priority Override into the mainstream experience in March.
+[Click here](https://nation.marketo.com/t5/the-next-generation-experience/marketo-sky-deprecation-notice/ba-p/320115#M33) to learn more.

 * **Form Endpoints Deprecation**: Unsupported programmatic form POSTs to the leadCapture/save2 endpoint will be rejected by Marketo Engage forms.
 [Click here](https://nation.marketo.com/t5/product-documents/updated-october-2021-upcoming-changes-to-the-marketo-engage-form/ta-p/306631) to learn more.